-The right side of the brain controls more emotional artistic and expressive actions.
+The right side of the brain controls more emotional artistic and expressive endeavors.
 People with right-brain dominance will often be very creative and musical and also very perceptive of emotions, color, images, and faces.
 They are also intuitive.

 The left brain, on the other hand, is geared toward critical thinking, logic, numeric understanding, and language.
-Left-brain dominant people are more prone to think in a fact-based manner and dissect problems in a mathematical or logical way.
+Left-brain dominant people are more prone to think in a fact-based manner and solve problems in a mathematical or logical way.

-You can see the differences between these two sides clearly, and there is a high chance that your left-brain or right-brain dominance will have an impact on the way you go about daily life.
+You can see the differences between these two sides clearly, and there is a high chance that your left-brain or right-brain dominance will have an impact on the way you learn and go about daily life.

-Right-brain people are much more likely to go through the day by following their gut or intuition.
+Right-brained people are much more likely to go through the day by following their gut or intuition.
 They may decide on a whim to take in an art gallery, go to a dance class, or learn a new musical instrument.
 A left-brain person, on the other hand, is much more of a planner and efficient multi-tasker.

 Even little things can be affected by brain dominance.
 When exiting a taxi, a right-brain person may tip based on their mood, or even the perceived mood of the driver.
 A left-brain person may have a calculated method that they use to determine a tip amount each and every time, regardless of their gut or whether or not the driver had a bad day.

 Visual learners, as you may suspect, learn best by seeing something visually in front of them.
 They will remember information best as a picture in their minds.
 They often forget things told to them in conversation but remember the exact face of the doorman at their colleague’s apartment.

 Someone who experiences the world best from an auditory standpoint needs to understand that they should always opt for information that can be taken in through sound, rather than, say, silent reading.
-On the subway, your ears will automatically be peeled for a stop announcement, and much less prepared for a visual sign.
+On the subway, your ears will automatically be peeled for a stop announcement and much less prepared for a visual sign.

-Tactile learners are most adept at learning by doing things.
-Instead of taking the time to understand information or processes first in the mind, they want to learn as they go, and rarely read instructions.
+Tactile learners are most efficient in learning by doing things.
+Instead of taking the time to understand information or processes first in their minds, they want to learn as they go, and rarely read instructions.
 They are often very physical and love sports.
 They do not like to sit still for lectures or presentations, and prefer instead to simply “do.”

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.